XCF Global (SAFX)

 AI Analysis | Feedback

-- XCF Global's Class A common stock began trading on Nasdaq under the symbol "SAFX" on June 9, 2025, following the closing of its business combination with Focus Impact BH3 Acquisition Company on June 6, 2025.
+- XCF Global's Class A common stock began trading on Nasdaq on June 9, 2025, following the closing of its business combination with Focus Impact BH3 Acquisition Company.

 Outbound Investments

-- XCF Global is pursuing international expansion through a Memorandum of Understanding to launch New Rise Australia in partnership with Continual Renewable Ventures.
+- XCF Global is pursuing an international expansion strategy, evidenced by a Memorandum of Understanding (MOU) to launch New Rise Australia in partnership with Continual Renewable Ventures for the development of Sustainable Aviation Fuel (SAF) and renewable diesel facilities.

 Capital Expenditures